Apurv7020/SpeedySnackShack/README.md

 # SpeedySnackShack
-This is E-commerce website developed using Django.
+This is E-commerce website developed using Django web framework.